turing85/untitled-rpg-webapp/doc/implementation/README.md

 ##### Plugable architecture and separation

-While we want to write a web application with a relational database as persistence provider, we do not want to limit ourselfs to these technologies.
+While we want to write a web application with a relational database as persistence provider, we do not want to limit ourselves to these technologies.
 Thus, we want to separate those concerns and make the I/O-channels (web and persistence) plugable.

 [lombok]: https://projectlombok.org/